 Famous Gibson SG players:

-Notable SG users include Robbie Krieger, Frank Zappa, Angus Young, Tony Iommi, Dave Grohl.
+Notable SG users include Robbie Krieger, Frank Zappa, Angus Young, Tony Iommi and Dave Grohl.
+(Less notable SG players include the writer of this article!)

 Find out more about all of Gibson’s guitars at their site: Gibson Guitars.